-Identity Theft Protection
+Protecting Against Identity Theft

-Know your billing and statement cycles for all your financial service providers.
+- Know your billing and statement cycles for all your financial service providers.
 Contact the provider’s customer service department if you stop receiving your regular bill or statement.

-Make photocopies (front and back) of vital information you carry regularly and store them in a secure place, such as a safety deposit box.
+- Make photocopies (front and back) of vital information you carry regularly and store them in a secure place, such as a safety deposit box.
 Then, if your purse or wallet is lost or stolen, you have contact information and account numbers readily available.

-- You can obtain a free credit report once a year from each of the three major credit bureaus at www.annualcreditreport.com.
-You can also obtain a copy at any time directly from:
+- You can obtain a free credit report once a year from each of the three major credit bureaus at www.annualcreditreport.com or institute a credit freeze across the three bureaus:

 - Be sure to also review the credit reports for your children.